We meet Tuesday nights from 5:00 - 7:00 p.m. For more information: mcei@creighton.edu

-Get ready for an eye-opening experience this Fall 2024!
+Get ready for an eye-opening experience this Spring 2025!

 Led by Dr. Michael Thomas, Associate Professor of Economics, you'll be challenged to think critically and question assumptions.

-With six in-person meetings on Tuesday nights from 5 pm to 7 pm at the Harper Center, you'll have the chance to engage with fellow students who share your passion for understanding the complexities of Public Investment.
+With five in-person meetings on Tuesday nights from 5 pm to 7 pm at the Harper Center, you'll have the chance to engage with fellow students who share your passion for understanding the complexities of Choosing a Career considering Personal and Professional Vocations.

 Don't miss out on this chance to explore pressing societal issues and broaden your perspective.
-Register now to secure your spot for Fall 2024!
+Register now to secure your spot for Spring 2025!

-This format has been designed to discourage a back and forth debate as different students rotate through conversation.
-It can be challenging to keep track of different threads of the conversation but is an extremely egalitarian way to have an intellectual discussion.
+This format has been designed to discourage a back-and-forth debate as different students rotate through conversation.
+It can be challenging to keep track of different conversation threads but is an extremely egalitarian way to have an intellectual discussion.

 Politics, Philosophy, and Economics. www.sagepub.com/journals/Journal201490